 East coast lows are intense low-pressure systems which occur on average several times each year off the eastern coast of Australia, in particular southern Queensland, NSW and eastern Victoria.
-Although they can occur at any time of the year, they are more common during autumn and winter with a maximum frequency in June.
 East coast lows will often intensify rapidly overnight making them one of the more dangerous weather systems.
+East coast lows can also be extropical cyclones.